Get ready to take on your Study Period and Finals with a...

 When is the last day I can take a leave of absence or withdraw from a semester?

 The date varies from semester to semester, depending on the academic calendar.
-Current information can be found on the here on the Registrar’s website (you’ll need to select a semester to view the last day for a leave or withdrawal for that particular semester).
+Current information can be found on the Registrar’s website.

 Can I take classes at another institution during my leave of absence?